wonderflow-bv/wanda/.changeset/fast-queens-sneeze.md

 "@wonderflow/react-components": minor
 ---

-fixed row selection for the table
+Fix row selection and change data returned by `selectedLabel` and `onSelectionChange`